fennecinspace/ciagen/README.md

 ## UNDER Heavy development
 Below this line everything should be taken with a grain of salt.
 Because of the refactoring some binaries might not work.

+METRICS should work in this way distance_name(real, synth, feature)

 ### What works:
 - gen
 - coco